PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Supply_and_Profile_of_Dentists/README.md

 #### Data use

-The dataset is freely and publicly available for download from the HPI [website](https://www.ada.org/en/science-research/health-policy-institute/data-center/supply-and-profile-of-dentists).
+The dataset is publicly available for download from the HPI [website](https://www.ada.org/en/science-research/health-policy-institute/data-center/supply-and-profile-of-dentists).

 ## Original Data Structure